Ohio Prosecuting Attorneys Association Home Contact Us

 Concerned about (1) Prosecutors being mandatory reporters to AoS subject to criminal penalty; (2) issues for prosecutor-client confidentiality; (3) lack of alternative avenue to report to appropriate law enforcement; (4) lack of reciprocal requirement for AoS to report probable cause finding to prosecutor; (5) lack of definition of misuse of public resources.

-• Amended 6/14 to exclude prosecutors from reporting requirement, remove criminal penalty, require AoS to report probable fraud, etc. to a prosecutor, and require "timely" rather than than "immediate" reporting
+• Amended 6/14 to exclude prosecutors from reporting requirement, remove criminal penalty, require AoS to report probable fraud, etc. to a prosecutor, and require "timely" rather than "immediate" reporting

 Position: